 The electrolytes are also required for maintaining the fluid balance in the body.

 Too much sodium (and hence salt which is correctly called sodium chloride) is associated with high blood pressure (hypertension).
-High blood pressure is linked with coronary heart disease and also strokes.
+High blood pressure is linked with coronary heart disease and strokes.
 Adults are recommended not to eat more than 6 g of salt per day.
 Children require less salt.

 Sodium is found in table salt (sodium chloride) and foods which contain it which are usually processed foods such as ready meals, cheese, savoury snacks such as potato crisps, sausages, ham and bacon.